-Where an employee receives a reimbursement based on the actual business kilometres travelled, no other compensation is paid to the employee and the costs are calculated in accordance with the prescribed rate of 292 cents (2008: 246 cents) per kilometre, no employees tax need be deducted, provided the business travel does not exceed 8 000 kilometres per annum.
+Where an employee receives a reimbursement based on the actual business kilometres travelled, no other compensation is paid to the employee and the cost is calculated in accordance with the prescribed rate of 305 cents (2009 : 292 cents) per kilometre, no employees tax need be deducted, provided the business travel does not exceed 8 000 kilometres per year.
 The reimbursement must be disclosed under code 3703 on the IRP5 certificate.
 No PAYE is withheld and the amount is not subject to taxation on assessment.

-If the business kilometres travelled exceed 8 000 kilometres per annum, or if the reimbursive rate per kilometre exceeds the prescribed rate, or if other compensation is paid to the employee the allowance must be disclosed separately under code 3702 on the IRP5 certificate.
-No PAYE is withheld and the amount is subject to taxation on assessment.
+If the business kilometres travelled exceed 8 000 kilometres per year, or if the reimbursive rate per kilometre exceeds the prescribed rate, or if other compensation is paid to the employee the allowance must be disclosed separately under code 3702 on the IRP5 certificate.
+No PAYE is withheld but the amount is subject to taxation on assessment.